pwmckenna/pwmckenna.github.io/_posts/2012-8-14-hosting-torque-apps-on-github.md

 __For instance:__ [http://onehash.com](http://onehash.com) points to [http://bittorrenttorque.github.com/onehash.com](http://bittorrenttorque.github.com/onehash.com), which is always up-to-date because we do developement in the *gh-pages* branch rather than *master*.

 So that's it!
 We've built these apps largely as examples, but we encourage you to take them wholesale if you feel you can give them an audience.
-Each of the apps are each covered under the MIT software license, so don't worry about any limitations or obligations.
+Each of the apps are covered under the MIT software license, so don't worry about any limitations or obligations.
 That being said, I do love an appreciative <a href="https://twitter.com/intent/user?screen_name=pwmckenna">tweet</a> :)

  If you think this is swell/stupid/confusing, or you're a programmer hoping to get started with btapp.js, feel free to drop me a line.
 I'm happy to help.